stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

    controlled by the [compute_init](../../ansible/roles/compute_init/README.md) role, to fully configure the node again.
 It retrieves the required cluster configuration information from the control node via an NFS mount.
-7. Once the `slurmd` daemon starts on a compute node, the slurm controller registers the node as having finished rebooting.
+7. Once the `slurmd` daemon starts on a compute node, the Slurm controller registers the node as having finished rebooting.
 It then launches the actual job, which does not do anything.